krishangarg2020/Genotyper-Firmware/services/orchestrator/smoothie_board config/Pipette_calibration.md

 * To calibrate the electronic pipette for orchestrator.
 * To standardize the motor movements calculations for pipetting action for certain amount of liquid.
 * To perform reverse pipetting with the orchestrator.
+* To perform reverse pipetting we need to figureout the amount of liquid gets dispensed every time for specific amount of motor movements.